-A 6 oz chicken breast contains 54.5 grams of protein while 6 oz of lean pork chops contain 52.7grams.
+A 6 oz chicken breast contains 54.5 grams of protein while a 6 oz of lean pork chops contains 52.7grams.
 A 6 oz fillet of tuna has 50.8 grams, though a 6 oz beef(skirt) steak has only 48.7 grams of protein.
 One large egg has just 6.3 grams of protein.

 Vegan and Vegetarian Sources of Protein

 A cup of tofu has about 43.5 grams of protein, a cup of lentils has 17.9 grams, a cup of low-fat yogurt has 14 grams while a handful of pumpkin seeds have about 8.5 grams of protein.

 Spirulina, soybeans, non-fat mozzarella cheese, parmesan cheese, squash seeds are some of the other protein-dense foods.